-- to prevent a child from being released by our staff to their legal parent or guardian. - Parents/guardians must come into the office to make any necessary changes.
+- Parents/guardians must come into the office to make any necessary changes.
 Staff will not make changes over the phone; this is a legal document and can only be altered by a parent/guardian in person. - All parents/guardians are asked to sign their child/children in and out daily.
-A sign-in sheet is located by the door of every classroom.